How to write a product description that ranks high and boosts sales in 7 steps

 understand_user_intent

-6. Embrace your brand voice
+6. Write product descriptions that embrace your brand voice

 brand_voice_product_description